Trapigtrogen/Drawpp/drawpp_guide.md

 ## <a id="setupcleanup">Setup and cleanup</a>

 <br>Often you need to initialize some things at the beginning of your program.
-Normally you would do that in the beginning of the main function, but when using the drawpp library, we strongly recommend you do all initializing in a setup function.
+Normally you would do that in the beginning of the main function, but when using the Drawpp library, we strongly recommend you do all initializing in a setup function.
 This is because a lot of things need the application to be running to work.<br>

 Here is an example of a setup function:<br>